ajaypv7/Devops-Project/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Note**: Ensure that all sensitive information such as passwords and connection strings are stored securely, preferably in Azure Key Vault, and referenced in the Bicep templates and application configuration.

+# Cloud Architecture for Application Deployment

+## Architecture Overview

+This document outlines the cloud architecture designed to deploy and manage the application on Azure.

+### Components

+- **Azure App Service**: Hosts the web application.
+- **Azure SQL Database**: Provides a managed database service for the application.
+- **Azure Functions**: Runs serverless compute for background tasks.
+- **Azure Storage**: Stores application files and data.

+### Scalability

+The infrastructure is designed to scale automatically using Azure's Autoscale feature, which adjusts resources based on load.

+## Monitoring and Auditing

+- **Azure Monitor**: Collects and analyzes performance metrics and logs.
+- **Azure Policy**: Enforces organizational standards and assesses compliance.

+## Personal Account Management

+Personal accounts are managed through Azure Active Directory, providing secure access to the application.

+## Deployment Pipeline

+The `azure-pipelines.yml` file defines the CI/CD process, which includes stages for building, deploying, and monitoring the application.

+## Conclusion

+The architecture is designed to be robust, scalable, and compliant with organizational policies.